TarGF: Learning Target Gradient Field to Rearrange Objects without Explicit Goal Specification: Experiment Setups

-\textbf{Averaged Collision Number (ACN)} reflects the efficiency of the rearrangement process since object collision will lead to object blocking and deceleration.
+\textbf{Averaged Collision Number (ACN)} reflects the safety and efficiency of the rearrangement process since object collision will lead to object blocking and deceleration.
 ACN is calculated as $\sum_{\tau \in T}\sum_{\s_t \in \tau} \col_t$, where $\col_t$ denotes the total collision number at time step $t$.
-More details are in the Appendix~\ref{sec: eval_details}.